skade/bsys-ss17-homework/hw2/README.md

 Optional are (bonus +1P):

-- task3 (important: Rust idiomatic Code please)
+- task3 (important: Rust idiomatic code please)

 ## Files
 You find already `main.rs` and `output.bats` files for some rust tasks.
 Please remember to use cargo to create a new project for each task and copy the given files into their dedicated directories.